SouFelps/JNH_System/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project has all rights reserved.